glawe/Moonlander_keyboard_layout/qwerty/README.md

 <img src="images/input.png" width="400">

 ## Known Issues
-* Autoshift does not yet work on the unicode keys.
+* Autoshift does not yet work with the unicode keys.